shutong021/JRZ2025/README_Decomposition.md

 `rates_EMDM -> across:` Finally restoring investor demand $\rightarrow$ yields the contribution of investor demand and asset characteristics.

-# 5. Why decomposition is the “major difficult step”
+# 5. Why decomposition is one of the “major difficult step”

 **Difficulty 1: High-Dimensional GE Fixed Point**